overlisted/termania/README.md

 # termania
-A simple reimplementation of Quaver/osu!mania that runs in the terminal.
+A simple reimplementation of Quaver/osu!mania that can run in a terminal.

 ## Contributing
 use `impl` in function parameters or you'll summon the boilerplate demon